aebarthyi/CSE228Project/README.md

 1. `cd CSE228Project`
 2. `sbt`
 3. `compile`
+## Things that work:
+1. Complex Multiplier and Tester
+2. Butterfly Unit and Tester
+3. Twiddle Factor ROM and Tester
+4. Bit Reverse model (for use to test the AGU)
+## Work in progress:
+1. Address Generation Unit
+2. Memory
+3. Filters
+4. Forward and Inverse FFT blocks (or singular butterfly units, depending on multipliers specified)

 After following these steps you will have compiled the project
 ## Current Status